-In addition to the above financial performance measures, CBL will use the following measures to assess its social performance in the 2024 financial year:
+In addition to the above financial performance measures, CBL will use the following measures to assess its social performance in the 2025 financial year:

-Performance Target Performance Measure Maintain Te Hononga to meet or exceed New Zealand Standard NZS 4121:2001 Design for . . access and mobility - buildings and associated All appropriate recommendations from the facilities and Christchurch City Council's Equity and Access for People with Disabilities Policy. accessibility audit have been completed by early 2024.
+Performance Target Performance Measure Maintain Te Hononga to meet or exceed New Zealand Standard NZS 4121:2001 Design for access and mobility - buildings and associated Provide twice the building code ventilation as per building design facilities and Christchurch City Council's Equity and Access for People with Disabilities Policy.
+To maintain the implementation of all pertinent recommendations from the accessibility audit conducted in the fiscal year 2022.